What is the best way to treat mold sickness?

 EAV stands for electroacupuncture by Voll.
 But you may know it as electrodermal screening (EDS), bio-resonance therapy (BRT), or computerized electrodermal screening (CEDS).

-The way in which these devices work is by emitting a tiny direct electric current that flows through a wire from the device to a brass cylinder covered by moist gauze, which you (the patient) hold in one hand.
+These devices emit a tiny direct electric current that flows through a wire from the device to a brass cylinder covered by moist gauze, which the patient holds in one hand.
 A second wire is connected from the device to a probe, which the operator touches to acupuncture points on your other hand or foot.
 This completes a low-voltage circuit and the device registers the flow of current.
 The information is then relayed to a gauge or computer screen that provides a numerical readout on a scale of 0 to 100.

-If your reading is is >50, your practitioner will view this result as positive.
+A reading >50 is positive.
 In the context of mold illness, your practitioner may place a glass vial containing specific mold species in the device and measure how your body reacts to it.
 If you score high, the practitioner will diagnose you with mold illness/allergy.